stuhlmueller/gpt.el/README.md

 Write a haiku about Emacs.
 ```

 If you have an active region, it will be used as contextual input to the command.
 If you enter n/a as the command, only the region will be passed to the model.
-The output of GPT running the command will be displayed in a temporary buffer, with the same major mode as the original buffer.
+The output of the model running the command will be displayed in a temporary buffer, with the same major mode as the original buffer.
 The output will be streamed as it is produced by the generative model.
 You can switch back to the original buffer at any time.

 If you want to use all visible buffers as input, use the `gpt-dwim-all-buffers` function.
 You can bind it to a key of your choice, for example: